vshotarov/lamya/docs/source/get-started.rst

 Front matter
 ~~~~~~~~~~~~
-Front matter in ``pygeon`` is actual python code that will get executed at build
+Front matter in ``lamya`` is actual python code that will get executed at build
 time and is delimited by lines containing only ``+`` symbols.

 Here's an example of a blog post: